MathCodeLabHub/MathCodeLab.Level1/StudentResources/Code/Examples/ComplexDataTypes.md

 print("b is a ->", b is a)   # b and a refer to the same object print("c is a ->", c is a)   # c is a separate object
 ```
+---
+© 2025 MathCodeLab Team.
+All Rights Reserved.